benc-uk/kube-workshop/00-pre-reqs/readme.md

 </details>

-## After Install - Login to Azure
+## 🔐 After Install - Login to Azure

-Getting set up locally is the highly recommended path to take, if you are stuck there are some other options to explore, but these haven't been tested:

-- Use the [Azure Cloud Shell](https://shell.azure.com/bash) which has all of these tools except VS Code, but a simple web code editor is available.
-- Go to the [repo for this workshop on GitHub](https://github.com/benc-uk/kube-workshop/codespaces) and start a new Codespace from it, you should get a terminal you can use and have all the tools available.
-Only available if you have access to GitHub Codespaces.

 The rest of this workshop assumes you have access to an Azure subscription, and have the Azure CLI working & signed into the tenant & subscription you will be using.
 Some Azure CLI commands to help you:

 - `az login` or `az login --tenant {TENANT_ID}` - Login to the Azure CLI, use the `--tenant` switch if you have multiple accounts.
 - `az account set --subscription {SUBSCRIPTION_ID}` - Set the subscription the Azure CLI will use.
 - `az account show -o table` - Show the subscription the CLI is configured to use.

+## 😢 Stuck?

+Getting all the tools set up locally is the highly recommended path to take, if you are stuck there are some other options to explore, but these haven't been tested:

+- Use the [Azure Cloud Shell](https://shell.azure.com/bash) which has all of these tools except VS Code, but a simple web code editor is available.
+- Go to the [repo for this workshop on GitHub](https://github.com/benc-uk/kube-workshop/codespaces) and start a new Codespace from it, you should get a terminal you can use and have all the tools available.
+Only available if you have access to GitHub Codespaces.

 ## 💲 Variables File